 Here’s how to sous vide at home and create gob-smackingly gorgeous dishes in moments.
-While it might seem technical, it’s actually one of the most fool-proof cooking techniques imaginable.
+While it might seem technical, it’s actually one of the most foolproof cooking techniques imaginable.

 Sous vide, which translates to “under vacuum” in French, is essentially a slow-cooking method that cooks vacuum-sealed food in a water bath using a very precise temperature and time setting that provides optimum results.
-Not only that, flavour and moisture are locked in because the protein is cooked in a vacuum-sealed bag.
+Not only that, flavour and moisture are locked in because the food is cooked in a vacuum-sealed bag.

 Why Sous Vide?

 Sous vide really is food science at its best.
 Cooking, especially for inexperienced cooks, relies on a lot of guesswork, something you are only able to fine-tune with experience and time.
 Sous vide takes the guesswork out of the equation and replaces it with precision and consistency.

 Sous vide provides an environment where food cooks at a constant and precise temperature to its perfect doneness.
 Food never gets hotter than the water temperature and stays in that temperature.
 It also cooks food thoroughly from edge to edge so your steaks, for instance, actually are perfectly medium-rare all the way through.

 The Perfect Steak

 Expert butcher Nathan from @bullybutcher says it’s the most foolproof way to cooking immaculate, juicy steak.

 - Wolstead Steeltek Stainless Steel Stockpot w/ Lid 28cm – 12L